oedo3/oedo3/README.md

 ### Hi there 👋

+🧑🏾‍💼 Connect with me on [https://www.linkedin.com/in/oedo3/](Linkedin)
+⚙️ Worked in C#, C++, Java, JavaScript, and Python
+👇🏾 Check out my projects below!

 <!--
 **oedo3/oedo3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+📄 View my resume at

 Here are some ideas to get you started: